 The Tipping lorry was designed on the same lines as the real thing.
 Body tipping was operated by lever from the driving cab.
 As said all models were stove enamelled red.

+An exception was a blue/green one, produced in 1938.
 This Tipping lorry got the same grill as the later Bedford series.

 Metal Breakdown Lorry 1/BL